-From October 29, 2016 through February 3, 2017, we issued to certain employees a total of 100,830 shares of our Class C Common Stock for an aggregate purchase price of approximately \$1 million pursuant to exercises of stock options granted under the Dell Technologies Inc. 2013 Stock Incentive Plan, which was adopted on September 7, 2016 as an amendment and restatement of the Denali Holding Inc. 2013 Stock Incentive Plan, the Dell Technologies Inc. 2012 Long-Term Incentive Plan, which was adopted on September 7, 2016 as an amendment and restatement and restatement of the Dell Inc. 2012 Long-Term Incentive Plan, which was adopted on September 7, 2016 as an amendment and restatement of the Dell Inc. 2012 Long-Term Incentive Plan, and the Dell Inc. Amended and Restated 2002 Long-Term Plan.
+From October 29, 2016 through February 3, 2017, we issued to certain employees a total of 100,830 shares of our Class C Common Stock for an aggregate purchase price of approximately \$1 million pursuant to exercises of stock options granted under the Dell Technologies Inc. 2013 Stock Incentive Plan, which was adopted on September 7, 2016 as an amendment and restatement of the Denali Holding Inc. 2013 Stock Incentive Plan, the Dell Technologies Inc. 2012 Long-Term Incentive Plan, which was adopted on September 7, 2016 as an amendment and restatement of the Dell Inc. 2012 Long-Term Incentive Plan, and the Dell Inc. Amended and Restated 2002 Long-Term Plan.
 During the same period, we also issued 33,393 shares of our Class A Common Stock with an aggregate value of approximately \$1 million upon the vesting of restricted stock units granted pursuant to awards under the Dell Technologies Inc. 2012 Long-Term Incentive Plan.
 The foregoing transactions were effected in reliance on the exemption from registration under the Securities Act of 1933 (the "Securities Act") afforded by Rule 701 thereunder as transactions pursuant to compensatory benefit plans or contracts relating to compensation as provided under such rule.